aws-samples/amazon-comprehend-semi-structured-documents-annotation-tools/README.md

 The job has now been created an can be accessed the Sagemaker labeling portal.

 For more information about the CLI options, use the `-h` option. e.g.
 ```
 python bin/comprehend-ssie-annotation-tool-cli.py -h
 ```

 Additional customizable options:
 1. Specify `--use-textract-only` flag to instruct the annotation tool to only use [Amazon Textract AnalyzeDocument API](https://docs.aws.amazon.com/textract/latest/dg/API_AnalyzeDocument.html) to parse the PDF document.
 By default, the tool tries to auto-detect what types of source PDF document format is, and use either [PDFPlumber](https://github.com/jsvine/pdfplumber) or Textract to parse the PDF Documents.
 2. Include `--annotator-metadata` parameter to reveal key-value information to annotators.
 Default metadata about the document is already revealed to the annotator within the UI side panel.
+3. Include `--no-suffix` parameter to indicate to only use `--job-name-prefix` for the job name.
+By default, a unique ID is suffixed to the `--job-name-prefix`.
+4. Include `--task-time-limit` parameter to indicate a desired time limit in seconds for each task in the Sagemaker GroundTruth labeling job.
+By default, the time limit is set to 3600 seconds or 1 hour.
+5. To edit/verify previous annotations, we also expose a "verification" feature.
+Omit `--input-s3-path` and `--entity-types` from the labeling job creation script, and include `--blind1-labeling-job-name` which should be the name of the previous annotation's job name.
+    ```
+    AWS_REGION=`aws configure get region`;
+    AWS_ACCOUNT_ID=`aws sts get-caller-identity | jq -r '.Account'`;
+    python bin/comprehend-ssie-annotation-tool-cli.py \
+        --cfn-name comprehend-semi-structured-documents-annotation-template \
+        --work-team-name <private-work-team-name> \
+        --region ${AWS_REGION} \
+        --job-name-prefix "${USER}-job" \
+        --blind1-labeling-job-name <sagemaker-blind1-labeling-job-name>
+    ```
-3. For better annotation accuracy, we also expose the option to do more than 1 blind pass (blind1/blind2) in the CLI command of annotation through your dataset, which is equivalent to 2 workers per dataset object in Sagemaker GroundTruth.
+6. For better annotation accuracy, we also expose the option to do more than 1 blind pass (blind1/blind2) in the CLI command of annotation through your dataset, which is equivalent to 2 workers per dataset object in Sagemaker GroundTruth.
 You can run a verification job comparing these 2 annotations to create the final set.
 The verification job can also be run after a single blind pass of annotation.
     - To start a verification job, omit `input-s3-path` and `entity-types` and include `blind1-labeling-job-name` and `blind2-labeling-job-name`.
 The verification job will use the document and entity types from the blind1 (and blind2) jobs.
         ```
         AWS_REGION=`aws configure get region`;